-In 2015, representatives from the Washington University School of Medicine, BJC, CORTEX, the St. Louis College of Pharmacy, and Great Rivers Greenway came together to undertake a comprehensive traffic and mobility study for the Washington University Medical Center district and surrounding neighborhoods.
-The objective of this study was to develop recommendations for effective transportation solutions over the next 25 years.
+Since 2015, Washington University School of Medicine, BJC, Cortex, and the University of Health Sciences and Pharmacy have emphasized coordinated traffic and mobility planning for the Washington University Medical Center district and surrounding neighborhoods.
+The objective is to develop recommendations for effective transportation solutions that support the growth of the campus.

 For additional information, contact Lauren Leonard, Sr. Project Manager, at email@example.com.